-- I am a Program Leader with the History and Public Policy Program at the Woodrow Wilson International Center for Scholars.
+- I am employed by the History and Public Policy Program at the Woodrow Wilson International Center for Scholars in Washington, DC.
 I’ve worked at the Wilson Center as a full-time employee since 2012.

-- I recently (March 2017) defended my doctoral dissertation in the Department of History at The George Washington University, writing on “Xinjiang’s 100,000: State-led Urban-to-Rural Population Resettlement in Socialist China.”
+- I have a Ph.D.
+(2017) and M.A.
+(2014) from the Department of History at The George Washington University.
+I wrote my dissertation on “Xinjiang’s 100,000: State-led Urban-to-Rural Population Resettlement in Socialist China.”

-- I earned my M.A. in history from The George Washington University in 2014 and my B.A. in history from Hiram College in 2010, graduating summa cum laude.
-I have also previously studied with Duke University and Middlebury College at their respective campuses in China.
+- I grew up in northeast Ohio and earned my B.A. in history from Hiram College in 2010, graduating summa cum laude.
+As an undergrad I also spent 3 semesters with Duke University and Middlebury College at their respective campuses in China.

 - My publications have appeared in International History Review, Journal of American-East Asian Relations, Journal of Northeast Asian History, Cold War History, Journal of Cold War Studies, Chinese Historical Review, and Journal of Korean Studies, among other outlets, and I have presented at conferences across North America, Asia, and Europe.

 I live and work in Washington, D.C., and I can be reached via email at krauscr[at]gmail.com.

 Elsewhere on this site, I have pages covering my research, interests in scholarly practices in the digital age, and dissertation project.
 You can also get to know me on a line-by-line basis through my curriculum vitae.
 Feel free to get in touch.

 As you might expect, my musings here reflect only my own views and not those of my employer or any of my institutional affiliations.